Commercial Eviction Notice Forms

 3. if no one is available to serve personally, posting conspicuously and also mailing a copy to each tenant;

-4. For a tenant that is a corporation or LLC, by personal service into the hands of an officer, agent, or person having charge of the business plus mailing a copy to the rental property addressed to the business entity; or no such person can be found, posting conspicuously and mailing.
+4. For a tenant that is a corporation or LLC, by personal service into the hands of an officer, agent, or person having charge of the business plus mailing a copy to the rental property addressed to the business entity; or if no such person can be found, posting conspicuously and mailing.

-Proper of service of the correct eviction notice form is the first step in the process.
-After the notice period, if the tenant does not cure and remains in possession the landlord must start the formal eviction process with an unlawful detainer action.
+Proper service of the correct eviction notice form is the first step in the process.
+After the notice period, if the tenant does not cure and remains in possession, the landlord must start the formal eviction process with an unlawful detainer action.
 See our page regarding the commerical eviction process, or contact our office.